PedroDiasFaria/FEUP-LPOO-DragonMaze/README.md

 # Dragon Maze

 This project was our first contact with the java language.
-It was developed on our second year of college and it was used as a way for us to understand the modularity construction of a program and as a way to get us aquainted with java.
+It was developed on our second year of college and it was used as a way for us to understand the modular architecture of a program and as a way to get us aquainted with java.
 In terms of development we followed a test driven development approach, where we started to test the basic logic of the game first and then started writting the code.
+We used Junit as the test framework.

 The game has the following features :